 By the way, I love that my son is such a willing participant in front of and behind the camera.
-The photo you see is him, while the angle and expression were all his idea.
-Got to love him!
+The photo you see is him, and the angle and expression were all his idea.
+Gotta love him!

 There are several possible reasons why your plumbing is talking to you when it should be a silent servant.

-First and foremost, I’m talking about pipes that whine, screech or squeal.
-I’m not talking about banging pipes… that is a different set of problems altogether.
+First and foremost, I’m talking about pipes that whine, screech, or squeal.
+I’m not talking about banging pipes — that’s a different set of problems altogether.

 Why am I talking about screeching pipes?